oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_AddaReferencetoaCollectionValuedNavi}[]{#_Create_a_New}11.4.6.1 [Add a Reference to a Collection-Valued Navigation Property](#sec_AddaReferencetoaCollectionValuedNavi)

-A successful [POST]{.Datatype} request to a navigation property\'s references collection adds a relationship to an existing entity.
+A successful `POST` request to a navigation property\'s references collection adds a relationship to an existing entity.
 The request body MUST contain a single entity reference that identifies the entity to be added.
 See the appropriate format document for details.

 On successful completion, the response MUST be
 [`204 No Content`](#sec_ResponseCode204NoContent) and contain an empty